-(1) A relevant person must carry out an assessment (a "technological developments risk assessment") that estimates the risk of ML/FT posed by any technological developments to the relevant person's business.

-- (2) The technological developments risk assessment must be - undertaken prior to the launch or implementation of new products, new business practices and delivery methods including new delivery systems; - undertaken prior to the use of developing technologies for both new and pre-existing products; and - (c) documented in order to be able to demonstrate its basis. - (3) The technological developments risk assessment must have regard to all relevant factors including - - (a) the business risk assessment carried out under paragraph 6; - (b) digital information and document storage; - (c) electronic verification of documents; and - (d) data and transaction screening systems.
+- (1) A relevant person must carry out an assessment that estimates the risk of ML/FT posed by any technology to the relevant person's business. - (2) The technology risk assessment must be - (a) undertaken as soon as reasonably practicable after the relevant person commences business: - (b) undertaken prior to the launch or implementation of new products, new business practices and delivery methods including new delivery systems; - (c) undertaken prior to the use of new or developing technologies for both new and existing products; - (d) recorded in order to be able to demonstrate its basis; and - (e) regularly reviewed (details of any review must be recorded) and, if appropriate, amended so as to keep it up-to-date. - (3) The technology risk assessment must have regard to all relevant risk factors including - (a) technology used by the relevant person to comply with AML/CFT legislation; - (b) the business risk assessment carried out under paragraph 5; - (c) the products and services provided by the relevant person; - (d) the manner in which the products and services are provided by the relevant person, considering delivery methods, communication channels and payment mechanisms; - (e) digital information and document storage; - (f) electronic verification of documents; and - (g) data and transaction screening systems.